Last Updated on by

 - Alternatively, installing new fixtures and tiles can create a great visual without spending too much.
 Stick with basic ceramic tiles, which start as low as $1.30 per square foot.

-- Simple glass doors cost $100 to $300, and single showerheads start at around $40, making it easy to get a sleek, fresh look on a budget.
+- Simple glass doors cost $100 to $300, and traditional shower sets start at around $40, making it easy to get a sleek, fresh look on a budget.
+An example of a traditional shower set would be one with a handheld showerhead and a fixed head.
+These sets often have a more vintage look to them, with simpler designs and fewer bells and whistles.

-Trade Winds Imports also has a great variety of shower fixtures to choose from.
+Trade Winds Imports also has a great variety of shower fixtures to choose from, e.g., solid surface showers.
+If you need help installing these fixtures, you may hire a plumbing services company.

 With this information, you should be able to start planning your shower remodel.
 Remember, you don’t need to go over the top with your spending.
 It’s normal to go a little over budget, but try to stick to what you promised yourself.
 Good luck, and happy remodeling from the Tradewinds Imports team!